aminmuna-prog/testNG_automation_pom_project/README.md

-## DailyDinance Website Automation using Selenium TESTNG
+## DailyFinance Website Automation using Selenium TESTNG
 ### Project Summary:
 #### Here I have automated user login and registration functionality with both positive and negative test cases.
 I have also automate update profile photo functionality.
 I took data from  csv file and fill up product form as well as assert total cost.
 I automated search functionality and check price.